AlluSu/image-similarity-detection/README.md

 > options:
 >  -h, --help            show this help message and exit
 >  --inputpath INPUTPATH
->                        Relative path to the folder of the images
+>                        Relative path in quotes ("") to the folder of the images, requires
 >  --outputpath OUTPUTPATH
->                        Relative path to where the results will be stored
+>                        Relative path in quotes ("") to where the results will be stored, default is the same directory
->  --method METHOD       Use GPU or CPU for computing
+>  --method METHOD       "GPU" or "CPU" for computing, default is "CPU"
->  --cutoff CUTOFF       How similar images will be stored
+>  --cutoff CUTOFF       How similar images will be stored, between 0 to 1, where larger number indicates more similar images.
+Default is 0.9
->  --amount AMOUNT       How many similar images will be stored
+>  --amount AMOUNT       How many similar images will be stored, default is 5

 For example:
 `python3 similarities.py --inputpath="../test-images/math-small" --outputpath="data/results" --method="cpu" --cutoff=0.93 --amount=5`